miekg/cf/README.md

 If you have a "normal" looking CFEngine file that isn't parsed correctly, please open an issue with the _most_ _minimal_ CFEngine syntax that fails to parse.

-Comments that are placed in obvious places are handled well, but there are corner cases where they lead to a parse error.
+Comments that are placed in "obvious"(*) places are handled well, but there are corner cases where they lead to a parse error.
 Directly after a `bundle` or `body` for instance.
 Some of these are fixable (and you should file a bug), others are in the hard-to-fix area and will not be supported.

+- (*) "obvious": not in a list, not in a function argument.

 ## Layout

-Cf uses an indent of 2 spaces to indent deeper elements of the tree.
+Cf uses an indent of 2 spaces to indent elements of the tree when pretty printing.
+Further more:

-- the promise guard (i.e. `files:` has 2 newlines above it, if its not the first in the file
+- the promise guard (i.e. `files:` has 2 newlines above it, if it's not the first in the file
-- the glass guard (i.e. `any::`), if given has a empty line above it, but is attached to the promiser.
+- the class guard (i.e. `any::`) (if given) has a empty line above it, but is attached to the promiser.
 - the promiser is always attached to the constraint expressions

 Empty promise guards are removed, i.e. `commands:` without any commands defined will be removed from the output: